vicsharp-shibusa/kyna/dotnet/apps/Kyna.Backtests.Cli/README.md

 The Kyna backtests utility is a command line interface for executing back-testing scenarios.

-The `-f <configuration file>` is *required* when not showing help.
+The `-f <configuration file>` argument is *required* when not showing help.
 The configuration file must be JSON.

 ## Help Text